 These headphones have too high latency to be suitable for watching videos and gaming.
 Bluetooth headphones usually average around 200-220ms of delay, so their performance of 313ms is higher-than-average and what you see on the screen won’t match what you hear.
 However, some video content apps such as YouTube and Netflix offer some sort of compensation, and you might not notice the delay that much.

 The Skullcandy Push are truly wireless in-ears with a bulky design and average sound quality.
 They are made for fans of bass, like most of the Skullcandy lineup.
 They have an amazing wireless range and are decently comfortable for in-ears, but their latency is too high for videos and gaming.
 Unfortunately, they only have one additional charge provided by their charging case, but they offer a longer continuous playback time on a single charge than other truly wireless headphones.
-See our recommendations for the best true wireless earbuds, the best sounding wireless earbuds, and the best earbuds for bass.
+See our recommendations for the best true wireless earbuds, the best wireless headphones under $100, the best sounding wireless earbuds, and the best earbuds for bass.

 The Skullcandy Push are better headphones than the Apple AirPods if sound is the most important thing for you.
 They are more packed with bass thanks to their closed-back design, and they also isolate better.
 However, the AirPods are better made, more comfortable and have a better build quality.
 They also have more battery charges stored in the case, which can be useful.
 If you’re looking for truly wireless headphones to jog with outside, then the open-back AirPods will allow you to be more alert to your surroundings.